PureVPN’s Server Locations List

-Get Instant Access to the Fastest VPN Servers in the Universe.
+Get Instant Access to 6,500+ Fastest VPN Servers in 78+ Countries Worldwide

 To provide users with a reliable, secure, and fast connection, PureVPN makes use of virtual server locations.
 A number of our servers are virtual, and these have been clearly mentioned in the list of VPN servers above for your convenience.